hinxx/shiny-invention/README.md

 would be a good idea to follow the community supported approach in support and IOC development under EPICS, instead of coming up with custom based tools.

-End audience of the NG3E are:
+End audience of the SHI are:
 * developers
 * integrators
 * users